 Figure 6-1.
-Summary of four consecutive years of quantitative estimates of the average regional contribution to ambient $PM{10}$ levels on non-working days (blue bars), the additional regional contribution associated with increased activity levels on working days (violet bars), and the average hourly landfill contribution on working days (yellow bars).
-Line graphs show annual averages for Los Angeles and Burbank (Jan-Dec).
+Summary of five consecutive years of quantitative estimates of the average regional contribution to ambient $PM{10}$ levels on non-working days (dark blue/orange bars), the additional regional contribution associated with increased activity levels on working days (medium blue/orange bars), and the average hourly landfill contribution on working days (light blue/orange bars) for Landfill monitor (blue bars) and Community monitor (orange bars).
+Line graphs show annual averages for Los Angeles and Burbank (January through December).

-The following comments are offered about the estimates of regional and landfill contributions of $PM{10}$ shown in Figure 6-1:
+The following comments are offered about the estimates of regional and landfill contributions of PM10 shown in Figure 6-1:

-- As measured at the Landfill monitor only, the Landfill's contribution (yellow bars) to hourly average PM10 concentrations has increased each year, and for Years 3 and 4, has accounted for the majority of the PM10 recorded by the monitor there. - However, this trend is not seen in the Community monitor's data.
-Estimates of landfill contributions to community levels of PM10 remain comparatively low. - Ambient PM10 concentrations at the Landfill and Community monitoring sites have tracked regional concentrations fairly well, except for in Year 4 at the Landfill monitor, where increased Landfill contributions contributed to higher average levels, while the Community and regional sites remained about the same as Year 3.
+- As measured at the Landfill monitor only, the landfill's contribution (light blue bars) to hourly average PM10 concentrations increased until Year 4.
+Though the landfill's contribution decreased in Year 5, it still accounted for the majority of the PM10 recorded by the monitor there, similar to Years 3 and 4. - This trend is not seen in the Community monitor's data.
+Estimates of landfill contributions to community levels of PM10 remain comparatively low, with no trend. - Ambient PM10 concentrations at the Landfill and Community monitoring sites have tracked regional concentrations fairly well, except for in Year 4 at the Landfill monitor, where increased landfill contributions contributed to higher average levels, while the Community and regional sites remained about the same as Year 3.
 (Note: the annual averages shown by the line graphs are meant to illustrate the degree of agreement in regional trends of annual average PM10 concentrations between the SCAQMD sites and the two local monitoring sites.
 They are January-through-December averages, and thus not directly comparable to the November-to-November averages shown for the Landfill and Community monitoring sites.)